-There are some important factors to consider when choosing a cage to house your Chinchilla, so before you rush for the best looking or most expensive cage in the store think about your purchase and how it can keep your Chin safe and comfortable.
+There are some important factors to consider when choosing the best chinchilla cage to house your Chinnie, so before you rush for the best looking or most expensive cage in the store, think about your purchase and how it can keep your Chin safe and comfortable.
 The prettiest or most expensive is not always the best chinchilla cage!

 Here is a photo of two Midwest Deluxe Critter Nation Cages that sit side by side in my office.